XinyuW-hub/Reproducible-Research-Project-2/Rep_project2.md

 ##   <chr>            <dbl>        <dbl>        <dbl>
 ## 1 FLOOD     167502199413  12266906100 179769105513
 ## 2 HURRICANE  84656180010   5505292800  90161472810
-## 3 TORNADO    56993100717    414962960  57408063677
+## 3 STORM      73054022622   6406919600  79460942222
 ```

-The top three weather events with greatest impacts on national economy are **Flood, Hurricane and Tornado.**
+The plot combined with the table shows us that the top three weather events with greatest impacts on national economy are **flood, hurricane and storm.** And flood has the obvious greatest influence.